joshyg/realestate/README.md

 This repo does not contain the actual db, though it does contain the necessary script to create the db yourself ( scripts/zillow-research-parser.py), which is quick and doesnt require much capacity.
 The database is implemented in mongodb, which is accessed in the application via django and monoengine.

-You can play with the app yourself at props.joshyg.com
+You can play with the app yourself at <a href="http://props.joshyg.com">props.joshyg.com</a>

 Enjoy!